 Many parents give their children money to help them through university.
 It will help them to plan their spending if you give them a set amount regularly, rather than bailing them out every so often.
 Perhaps you could agree to pay a specific cost up to a certain limit?
 Work out something so you son or daughter won’t feel like they have to account to you for every penny, but so you’re not writing a blank cheque.

 SAVVY TIP: It’s definitely worth having a money conversation with your son or daughter before they have to make decisions for themselves.
 They may choose to ignore you, but some students complain that while their parents talked to them about sex and drugs, money remained a taboo.

 Banks normally offer all kinds of goodies to tempt students to sign up.
 Some are well worth having, others may not be.
 It’s the size of the interest-free overdraft that’s important.
 Student life is tough enough without paying interest when they’re overdrawn.

-This year, a number of banks are offering a flat rate of overdraft (which stays the same throughout university), while others have tiered overdraft levels, which increase.
 Most price comparison websites have tables with details of student accounts.
-You can find out about The best student bank accounts for 2016-17 in my article.
+You can find out about The best student bank account for 2019-20 in my article.